 - Spoon the mixture into the prepared pan, and spread smooth with a spatula.

 - Place the Oreo cookies on top of the cookie dough pressing them down just slightly.
-I got 6 rows of 4 cookies.
+I got 7 rows of 4 cookies, plus I added a few half cookies on each row to completely cover the cookie dough layer.

 Baking and Cooling

-- Bake the brownies in the preheated oven for 50-55 minutes, or until an inserted toothpick comes out dry or with a few damp crumbs.
-If you notice the top is starting to burn, cover with aluminum foil and continue baking.
-I first check my brownies at 45 minutes just in case.
+- Bake the brownies in the preheated oven for 37-45 minutes, or until an inserted toothpick comes out dry or with a few damp crumbs.
+Bake time will vary depending on your oven and how gooey you like your brownies.

 - Store leftovers at room temperature in an airtight container for up to 4 days.